Here we list the James Bond films in order with info and links to learn more about each.

 Although not everyone was convinced by Dalton’s take on James Bond, his first film beat Roger Moore’s last two Bond films in box office takings.
 His second Bond film though, Licence To Kill, was not so successful and saw a considerable drop in box office revenue; in fact, when adjusted for inflation it is the least successful Bond film of all.

 Although it is the first Bond film not to use a Fleming title, Licence To Kill was once again partly based on Ian Fleming; part of the story, including Felix Leiter being fed to the sharks, is taken from Live And let Die.
 The film sees Bond go rogue after being suspended from MI6, a plot device overused in the recent films, and was more violent than any previous entry in the series.

-Pierce Brosnan was finally announced as 007 in June 1994 after Remington Steele had derailed him the first time and he became a massively popular choice over his four films.
+Pierce Brosnan was finally announced as 007 in June 1994 after Remington Steele had derailed him previously.
+Originally Cubby Broccoli had picked Brosnan for The Living Daylights.
+He became a massively popular choice over his four films.

 Tomorrow Never Dies (1997)